KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - Comments on submissions - redos allowed until 8am on Tuesday May 24.
 (This is the ONLY time redos will be allowed.)
   - Discussions and sharing of each homework component
   - Connections of class ideas to the city
-  - Prompt 1: Identify a problem that you have experienced here and think of ways how technology might possibly help.
+  - **Prompt 1: Identify a problem that you have experienced here and think of ways how technology might possibly help.**
 - Exploring the [Business Model Canvas](https://docs.google.com/spreadsheets/d/1TtkrIn4-PHvUt24_4VRo8_K_21mst0Ky-tNDHTUqn0A/edit?usp=sharing)
 - Watch and discuss [Biz Latin Hub: Why do Business in Argentina?](https://www.youtube.com/watch?v=Dk9tL9o36oo&ab_channel=BizLatinHub)
-  - Prompt 2: in your [Tech Innovation Field Pads](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing): What is the Problem/Entrepreneurial Opportunity for the Biz Latin Hub?
+  - **Prompt 2: in your [Tech Innovation Field Pads](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing): What is the Problem/Entrepreneurial Opportunity for the Biz Latin Hub?**
 - Discussion of Value Propositions:
   - Which one of our customer’s problems are we helping to solve?
   - What bundles of products and services are we offering to each Customer Segment?
   - Which customer needs are we satisfying?
   - Application to [Biz Latin Hub: Why do Business in Argentina?](https://www.youtube.com/watch?v=Dk9tL9o36oo&ab_channel=BizLatinHub)
-  - Prompt 3: What are the Value Propositions for the Biz Latin Hub?
+  - **Prompt 3: What are the Value Propositions for the Biz Latin Hub?**
 - Discussion of homework and what brainstorming is.

-**Day 2: Homework:**
+**Day 2: Field Work:**
 - Watch [Video: The Entrepreneurs Behind a Technology Boom in Argentina](https://www.youtube.com/watch?v=J67ChvM5fNk&ab_channel=CGTNAmerica) Then identify and briefly summarize main ideas from the video.
 React and reflect on these main ideas (what surprised you, what challenged you, what made you question, etc. Explain your reactions by reflecting on why you think you reacted this way.) in your Field Pad.
 - Read about the following Argentine Start-ups and for each identify a) *What is the Problem/Entrepreneurial Opportunity?*, and b) *What are the Value Propositions?* Note: If these are in Spanish and you don't speak Spanish, use a translation tool to help!